razorpay/blade/.changeset/gold-toes-return.md

 #### Jest Snapshots

-Your existing component snapshots may update, there is no change in the functionality of components.
-Feel free to commit the updated the snapshots.
+Your existing component snapshots may update, there is no change in the visual appearance of components.
+Feel free to commit the updated snapshots.